datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 o) popularity of "Khadijah", a famous opera singer from the '90s
 o) popularity of  "Khadijah" was due to the Catholic Khadijah Year
 o) popularity of the name "Khadijah" spiked thanks to a famous general from the Spanish-American War

-“Khadijah” was a character played by Queen Latifa in Living Single, and “Ashanti” was popular because of Ashanti, of course.

 {/quiz}